 Group the same interface data, address, and control pins into the same bank.
 If you cannot group these components into the same bank, group them into adjacent banks.
-For stacked silicon interconnect (SSI) technology devices, adjacent banks must also be located within the same super logic region (SLR).
+For SSI technology devices, adjacent banks must also be located within the same super logic region (SLR).